JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 and on-premises DNS.

-It contains associated private views of workload VCNs `wk1-fra-vcn` and `wk2-fra-vcn`; and therefore it can resolve hostnames not only in the Management VCN, but also hostnames of instances in these workload VCNs.
+It contains associated private views of workload VCNs `wk1-fra-vcn` and `wk2-fra-vcn`; and therefore, it can resolve hostnames not only in the Management VCN, but also hostnames of instances in these workload VCNs.

 Furthermore, it contains Forwarding Endpoint `forwarder.dns.mgmtfra.oraclevcn.com` and a rule, which forwards DNS queries to on-premises domains like `abc.com` to the on-premises DNS Server.
 In other words, it is also able to resolve hostnames from the on-premises domain.
-Note the on-premises DNS server must be spcified by IP address; not by its hostname.
+Note the on-premises DNS server must be specified by IP address, not by its hostname.

 And finally, it contains Listening Endpoint `listener.dns.mgmtfra.oraclevcn.com`, which answers DNS queries coming from on- premises, from the workload VCNs, and possibly also